-In February 2023, in connection with the acquisition by certain subsidiaries of Atlas, which is a wholly-owned investment of a fund managed by an affiliate of the Manager, the Credit Suisse Facility was acquired by Atlas.
+On February 8, 2023, in connection with the acquisition by certain subsidiaries of Atlas, which is a wholly-owned investment of a fund managed by an affiliate of the Manager, the Credit Suisse Facility was acquired by Atlas.
 In order to effect the assignment of the Credit Suisse Facility and related agreements, the Company and one of its subsidiaries, similar to the other sellers and guarantors party to the subject agreements in the transaction, entered into an Omnibus Assignment, Assumption and Amendment Agreement as well as certain related agreements with Credit Suisse AG and Atlas.
 At the time of acquisition, we had \$632.3 million of secured debt on the Credit Suisse Facility consisting of four commercial mortgage loans.

-As of December 31, 2024 and 2023, we had \$462.9 million and \$669.3 million of secured debt on the Atlas Facility consisting of five and four commercial mortgage loans, respectively.
+During the year ended December 31, 2023, one commercial mortgage loan was added to the Atlas Facility totaling \$83.0 million in secured debt.
+As of December 31, 2023, we had \$669.3 million of secured debt on the Atlas Facility consisting of four commercial mortgage loans.
 Refer to "Note 7 - Secured Debt Arrangements, Net" for additional discussion.